i05nagai/memorandum/language/english_speaking.md

     * carry on
     * carry out
         * to carry out performance evaluations and staff development
+        * to carry out his or her work
 * document
     * to document your working hours;
 * bassinet